aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/loading-saving-and-converting/convert-excel-workbook-to-pdf/_index.md

 {{% alert color="primary" %}}

-Aspose.Cells directly writes the information about API and Version Number in output documents.
-For example, upon rendering Document to PDF, Aspose.Cells for C++ populates the **Application** field with value 'Aspose.Cells' and **PDF Producer** field with value, e.g 'Aspose.Cells v18.5.0'.
+Aspose.Cells directly writes API and version‑number information in output documents.
+For example, upon rendering a document to PDF, Aspose.Cells for C++ populates the **Application** field with the value 'Aspose.Cells' and the **PDF Producer** field with the value, e.g., 'Aspose.Cells v18.5.0'.

 {{% /alert %}}
 ### **Direct Conversion**